citrix/workspace-linux-oem-guide/docs/customize.md

 ####Kiosk mode

-You can configure a user device to start up in kiosk mode, in which Receiver starts automatically in full screen mode when a user logs on to the device.
+You can configure a user device to start up in kiosk mode, in which Workspace app starts automatically in full screen mode when a user logs on to the device.
 This can be useful if users do not need to interact with the local operating system (OS) or any local applications.
-In this access scenario, Citrix Receiver effectively replaces the local OS, allowing the user to interact with virtual desktops and applications as if they were local.
-Together with the clearing of caches and credentials that Citrix Receiver performs, this lets you to use workstations as thin clients.
+In this access scenario, Citrix Workspace app effectively replaces the local OS, allowing the user to interact with virtual desktops and applications as if they were local.
+Together with the clearing of caches and credentials that Citrix Workspace app performs, this lets you to use workstations as thin clients.

 The user scenario in kiosk mode is:

 1. The user starts their terminal.
 2. A startup UI is displayed with just one object, a Log On button.
 2. The user clicks the button and is prompted for credentials.
-3. Citrix Receiver starts the self-service UI in full-screen mode.
+3. Citrix Workspace app starts the self-service UI in full-screen mode.
 4. The user starts one or more applications.
 5. When they have finished working at the terminal, the user clicks Preferences > Log Off.
-6. Citrix Receiver clears its application caches, Authentication Manager clears the user’s credentials and disconnects sessions.
+6. Citrix Workspace app clears its application caches, Authentication Manager clears the user’s credentials and disconnects sessions.
-7. Citrix Receiver closes the self-service UI and redisplays the startup UI, ready for the next user.
+7. Citrix Workspace app closes the self-service UI and redisplays the startup UI, ready for the next user.

 #### Set up kiosk mode

 Setting up kiosk mode involves configuring the self-service UI as follows.
 Important: If a terminal user needs to interact with the local OS or any local applications, do not make the window full-screen (FullscreenMode=1).
-In this scenario, or if you want the self-service UI windows to be displayed maximized and undecorated (FullscreenMode=2), Receiver does not cover the entire screen, so the user can interact with the environment in possibly unwanted ways.
+In this scenario, or if you want the self-service UI windows to be displayed maximized and undecorated (FullscreenMode=2), Workspace app does not cover the entire screen, so the user can interact with the environment in possibly unwanted ways.
 You should therefore take further steps to prevent this.

 1. Set the desired values for the following settings.
 These are located in .ICAClient/cache/Stores/StoreCache.ctx: